Kornyshev/Kornyshev/README.md

 ### About me

-Specialist with more than three years experience in UI and API automation on Java stack.
+Specialist with more than five and a half years experience in UI and API automation on Java stack.
 I have skills in Java programming, building test automation on the project and integrating it into the development process.
 High level of responsibility and system thinking allows me to lead a team, set up processes and improve performance of the whole project.